Skip to main content

 Rong Cuisine launched as a deliberate spin-off of Xin Rong Ji, one of Shanghai's most respected names in Taizhou cooking, with a mandate to bring the same sourcing rigour and kitchen philosophy to a younger, less formal audience at a lower price point.
 The ¥¥ pricing reflects that intent — you are paying less than at Xin Rong Ji, but crucially, the ingredients come from the same supply chain.
 That shared sourcing is the most important thing to know before you sit down: the freshness of the seafood and produce is not a trade-off you make by choosing the cheaper sibling.

-The menu is anchored in Taizhou and Zhejiang cooking , grilled fish, seafood, and farm-style dishes that lean on restrained seasoning.
+The menu is anchored in Taizhou and Zhejiang cooking, grilled fish, seafood, farm-style dishes that lean on restrained seasoning.
 The kitchen's approach is to let primary flavours carry the dish rather than building complexity through layered sauces or aggressive seasoning.
 If you are used to the bolder registers of Sichuan or Cantonese cooking, this will read as delicate rather than understated.
 That is the point.
 Taizhou cuisine is one of the less widely exported regional traditions outside China, which makes Rong Cuisine a useful introduction for food-focused visitors working through Shanghai's dining culture.
 For deeper context on where this fits in the city's restaurant scene, see our full Shanghai restaurants guide.

 The Michelin Bib Gourmand recognition (2024) validates what the price-to-quality ratio already suggests: this is a kitchen operating above its price tier.
 The Bib Gourmand is specifically awarded to restaurants offering good cooking at moderate prices, so the award is doing exactly the work it should here.
-It is not a starred restaurant, and it does not try to be , the service is pleasant and friendly rather than formal, and the atmosphere reflects the younger demographic the restaurant is designed for.
+It is not a starred restaurant, it does not try to be, the service is pleasant and friendly rather than formal, the atmosphere reflects the younger demographic the restaurant is designed for.
 That informality is a feature, not a compromise.

 The Private Room Question

 Editorial angle worth spending time on is the private dining setup, because it changes the calculus depending on why you are going.
 Rong Cuisine accepts reservations exclusively for private rooms, which means the main dining floor operates on a first-come basis.
-For a group of four or more celebrating anything with any significance , a birthday, a business dinner, a reunion , the private room is worth requesting.
-You get the same kitchen, the same ingredient quality, and considerably more control over the pace and atmosphere of the meal.
+For a group of four or more celebrating anything with any significance, a birthday, a business dinner, a reunion, the private room is worth requesting.
+You get the same kitchen, the same ingredient quality, considerably more control over the pace and atmosphere of the meal.
 The service in a private room at Rong Cuisine will be less formal than at The House of Rong, which occupies the higher end of this family of restaurants, but the trade-off is a more relaxed setting without the price escalation.

-Spatially, the main dining room reads as animated rather than intimate , appropriate for the casual, social register the restaurant is aiming at.
+Spatially, the main dining room reads as animated rather than intimate, appropriate for the casual, social register the restaurant is aiming at.
 If a quieter, more considered environment matters to your group, the private rooms deliver that without requiring you to step up to a ¥¥¥ or ¥¥¥¥ venue.
 That is a meaningful practical advantage for groups who want the food quality without the formality tax.

-For those planning a broader Shanghai trip that moves between dining, accommodation, and experiences, it is worth knowing that the surrounding Huangpu area is one of the city's most walkable for restaurant-hopping.
+For those planning a broader Shanghai trip that moves between dining, accommodation, experiences, it is worth knowing that the surrounding Huangpu area is one of the city's most walkable for restaurant-hopping.
 Our full Shanghai hotels guide, bars guide, and experiences guide cover the neighbourhood in full.

 How Rong Cuisine Fits the Wider Taizhou Network

 Rong Cuisine is one node in a broader group of restaurants that share the Xin Rong Ji sourcing and kitchen DNA.
 If you are travelling across China and want to track this style of cooking across cities, Xin Rong Ji (Xinyuan South Road) in Beijing and Xin Rong Ji (Jinrong Street) in Beijing offer the same lineage in a different city context.
-Xin Rong Ji in Chengdu is worth noting for how it performs in a city whose food culture is dominated by Sichuan flavours , the contrast sharpens your understanding of what Taizhou cooking is doing differently.
+Xin Rong Ji in Chengdu is worth noting for how it performs in a city whose food culture is dominated by Sichuan flavours, the contrast sharpens your understanding of what Taizhou cooking is doing differently.
 For Taizhou specialists elsewhere, Qian Li in Beijing is the closest peer comparison at a similar price tier.

 In Shanghai itself, if you want to see what the same culinary philosophy looks like at a higher register and with a more formal environment, The House of Rong is the obvious next step up.
 For broader Chinese regional cooking in the city, 102 House (Cantonese) offers a comparable casual-to-serious quality range in a different regional tradition.
 For those interested in how Shanghai's innovative fine dining scene operates at a different price point entirely, Taian Table (Modern European, Innovative) represents the other end of the ambition spectrum.
-Further afield in the region, Ru Yuan in Hangzhou is relevant given Hangzhou's proximity and its own strong tradition of Zhejiang cooking , visiting both cities gives you a richer read on this culinary region than either alone.
+Further afield in the region, Ru Yuan in Hangzhou is relevant given Hangzhou's proximity and its own strong tradition of Zhejiang cooking, visiting both cities gives you a richer read on this culinary region than either alone.

 The Verdict